 Static analysis prevents leakage or mingling of shared mutable state

 By itself, this would not be enough to provide guarantees of isolation.
 Roslyn analyzers provide a framework where domain specific rules can be imposed on a program and enforced both by IntelliSense and during compilation.
-DotNetVault has developed rules that enforce the isolation of resources within a vault and ensure that shared mutable state cannot leak out of a protected resource nor can external shared mutable state be accidentally mingled with it.
+DotNetVault has developed rules that enforce the isolation of resources within a vault and ensure that shared mutable state cannot leak out of a protected resource, nor can external shared mutable state be mingled with it accidentally.
 It also can impose a rule that requires the use of a using statement or declaration by the immediate caller of a function returning a ref struct, making it a compiler error to neglect this.

 In summary, DotNetVault provides the following advantages to managing shared mutable state in multithreaded applications:

-The protected resource cannot be accessed before a lock has been obtained or after it has been released
+The protected resource cannot be accessed before a lock has been obtained or after it has been released.

 If the lock is a read-only lock, the compiler will prevent mutations to the protected resource while any read-only lock is held.

-The lifetime of the lock obtained cannot exceed the function in which it is called
+The lifetime of the lock obtained cannot exceed the function in which it is called.

-The lock will be disposed of properly even in face of an exception or early return with nothing more onerous that a using declaration
+The lock will be disposed of properly even in face of an exception or early return with nothing more onerous that a using declaration; it is impossible to forget the using declaration: the analyzer will not allow the program to compile without it.

 When the lock is obtained, the user will find it very difficult to leak shared mutable state out of the lock object – most attempts will be thwarted with compiler errors: the goal is 100% isolation, but, realistically, making it very difficult to use incorrectly is probably the best that can be hoped for